-60. Senior leaders identified high performing contingents and those seen as unsatisfactory.
-Common characteristics of high-performing contingents included their greater willingness to implement PoC mandates, refusal to back down when faced with kinetic threats and their ability to take decisive action when tasked by mission leadership.
+56. Senior leaders identified high-performing contingents and those seen as unsatisfactory.
+Common characteristics of high-performing contingents included their greater willingness to implement mandates on the protection of civilians, refusal to back down when faced with kinetic threats and their ability to take decisive action when tasked by mission leadership.
 Interviewees in two missions described instances of troops on patrol remaining in their armoured personnel carriers instead of stopping to engage with the local population, also suggesting risk aversion or lacking capabilities to operate in a threatening environment.

-61. Key informants believed that national caveats of contingents impacted their risk-appetite and fundamentally undermined the mission's ability to plan and conduct operations.
-Interviewees in one mission perceived some well-trained and highly equipped contingents as more risk-averse compared to contingents with fewer resources or capabilities.
+57. Key informants believed that national caveats of contingents impacted their risk appetite and fundamentally undermined the mission's planning and operations.
+Interviewees in one mission perceived some well-trained and well-equipped contingents as more risk-averse compared with contingents with fewer resources or capabilities.
 Examples included restrictions in deployment areas, movement controls, operational activities and no tolerance for any loss of life.
 Such contingents reportedly held their military doctrines in higher regard than the United Nations doctrine and refused to adapt.
-Some interviewees went as far as stating that the use of national caveats by contingents adversely impacted mandate implementation.
-Undeclared caveats and restrictions were considered particularly damaging because the leadership may only come to know of them when a contingent was asked to perform a task that was contrary to the undeclared restriction.
-In several cases in different missions, the local population had protested against specific United Nations contingents because of a perceived failure to protect.
-Some senior leaders stated that the low risk-appetite of missions was ultimately a political problem with UNHQ also having a risk-averse mindset.
+Some interviewees stated that the use of national caveats by contingents adversely impacted mandate implementation.
+Undeclared caveats and restrictions were considered particularly damaging.5 Some senior leaders stated that the low risk appetite of missions was ultimately a political problem with United Nations Headquarters also having a risk-averse mindset.